 Our cost effective, zero emissions Z Group Energy technology renders the dream of every electric car, truck and train manufacturer an economically viable reality.
 It revolutionizes the infinite possibilities of our electricity dependent – residential, commercial and industrial 21st century lives.
 Low cost, clean electricity production via the Z Group Energy sealed, supercritical, geothermal system brings every residential dream; every industrial dream; every transportation dream; every medical dream and every food processing dream across the globe into cost effective, non-polluting, economic reality… and this is why our closed, Z Group Energy sealed, supercritical, geothermal system is innovative and significant.

-Why would we as a shared civilization not reserve and utilize our fossil fuels for targeted purposes singularly benefited by such fuels and materials, while simultaneously utilizing a zero-polluting, more cost effective electricity production method like supercritical geothermal?
+Why would we as a shared civilization not reserve, conserve and utilize our precious fossil fuels for targeted purposes singularly benefited by such fuels and materials, while simultaneously utilizing a zero-polluting, cost effective electricity production method like supercritical geothermal for other applications?